rudiv/Achieve.Aspire/src/Achieve.Aspire.AzureProvisioning/Bicep/README.md

 }
 ```

-To support indentation of the resulting Bicep, you need to maintain the "level" at which you're at (below for example 1, 2).
+To support indentation of the resulting Bicep, you need to maintain the "level" at which you're at (2nd example below has
+levels 1 and 2).

 ```csharp
 var arrArray = new BicepResourcePropertyArray("arr", 1);